 A Progression of Learning

-A student enters classes appropriate to his/her grade level and interest (Exploration, Story Drama, Process or Musical Theatre).
+A student enters classes appropriate to his/her grade level and interest (Exploration, Story Drama, Process, Improv, Tech or Musical Theatre).
 For most students one hour of class per week is plenty.
 They begin to understand performance, ensemble and analysis as it relates to theatre arts.
 As they learn and hone skills, they will be given more to do on their own.
 Beginning classes are geared for fun at all grade levels, but the student will be given tasks for which s/he is responsible–memorizing a part, rehearsing a mime skit, preparing basic character work.
 Individual outside work makes class time more productive and fun for the whole class.

-Younger students who continue to be interested in drama will continue to take Exploration or Process classes (for at least a year and then may progress to 3rd Stage, Specialty or Intermediate level classes (again for a year).
+Younger students who continue to be interested in drama will continue to take Exploration or Process classes (for at least a year and then may progress to 3rd Stage, Specialty or Intermediate level classes (again for at least a year).
 Classes should not be hurried through.
 Performance skills take time to develop.
 Sometimes theatre “games” are used in more than one class, but the student will be gaining skills that make the games different every time they are played.
 The instructor is the best judge of developmental stages, and if a student is not being challenged, the instructor will be the first to suggest a class shift.
 It is difficult at this level for a student to understand what s/he doesn’t know.
 Please email your teacher for questions about what your child needs to work on and when s/he should move into more challenging classes.